-The following tables describe what the candidate is expected to do for each of the assessment criteria in the Level 1 Speaking and Listening Award unit.
-The notation used is the same as that used in the Adult ESOL Core Curriculum (AECC).
+The following tables list in detail the characteristic standards expected to achieve the assessment criteria in the Level 1 Speaking and Listening Award.
+This is unabridged, and not all of the points listed are expected in every task.
+The notation used is the same as that used in the Adult Core Curriculum (AECC).

-Assessment criteria Amplification AECC ref 1.1 Follow the gist of verbal communication on straightforward topics Listen for gist in a discussion Decide when it is enough to get the gist of a discussion rather than note details, and realise that it is not always necessary to understand all of the interaction to get the gist Recognise collocations and fixed expressions that help with understanding the gist Recognise register and use this to help identify the spoken genre, situation and relationship between speakers Be aware that discussions often follow predictable patterns, and predict and follow the interactive nature of the discussion Lr/L1.6a 1.2 Obtain relevant detail from verbal communication on a straightforward topic Extract relevant information from a narrative or explanation Recognise that relevance of information will depend on listening purpose, context or task Listen on different occasions to different types of interaction, with awareness of the purpose of listening Be aware of a variety of ways of expressing key information Understand words with similar meaning and the differences in register they can indicate, eg work and employment Use a range of markers to indicate that they are listening (eg I see, did he?
+As sessment criteria Amplification AECC ref 1.1 Obtain relevant information and detail from verbal communication on a straightforward topic Extract relevant information from a narrative or explanation Recognise that relevance of information will depend on listening purpose, context or task Be aware of a variety of ways of expressing key information Understand words with similar meaning and the differences in register they can indicate, eg work and employment Use a range of markers to indicate that they are listening (eg I see, did he?
 Have they really?
-She isn't, is she?), including positive response markers (eg absolutely, exactly) Use these markers with appropriate intonation Notice the way speakers use stress and intonation to structure their narrative or explanation, and use this awareness to help own understanding Notice the varying language use of speakers of different age groups or language/dialect backgrounds, and understand a range of people who may have different styles of speaking Recognise the lexis that characterises different varieties and registers Match style and register in responses where appropriate Follow a narrative not presented in a linear fashion, or when the speaker digresses and then returns to the topic Be aware of turn-taking conventions, and apply these in a range of face-to-face situations in order to comment, or ask for clarification or repetition Lr/L1.1b

-Assessment criteria Amplification AECC ref .2 Obtain relevant detail from verbal communication on a straightforward topic (continued) Listen for grammatical detail Notice, when listening, key grammatical features appropriate for the level, eg continuous forms (such as present perfect continuous), conditional forms Be aware that noticing grammatical features can help in identifying register, eg a more formal text may have more passive constructions or relative pronouns Notice features that affect meaning Recognise a pedagogical purpose in listening, in that listening to and focusing on grammar can help learners to be more accurate in their own speech Know that with formal or scripted texts, there may be more similarity to written grammar than with informal speech, and listen on different occasions with appropriate expectations regarding grammar Lr/L1.2d Listen for phonological detail Know that many varieties of English have a stress-timed rhythm, and that there are a number of ways in which an unstressed vowel can be indicated, eg the schwa, elision Realise that identifying stress within a word can aid recognition of the word, and apply this understanding when listening Notice where stress varies in words of the same family Know that stress can vary in sentences, and recognise where a change of stress changes meaning Recognise how intonation, pitch and stress can indicate attitude, and notice instances of this Know that intonation and pitch can help to indicate the structure of oral discourse, eg in signalling a change of topic Use this knowledge when listening, to help to follow oral discourse Know that intonation has a grammatical function, eg in distinguishing between a question and a statement Use this knowledge to help with understanding Know that individual sounds can change significantly in connected speech, as a result of assimilation and elision, and notice instances of this Recognise a pedagogical purpose in listening, in that listening to and focusing on pronunciation can help learners to develop their own pronunciation of English, as well as developing their understanding Lr/L1.2e Use strategies to clarify and confirm understanding Be aware of turn-taking conventions and conventions related to interrupting Apply these conventions when confirming or querying understanding Use a range of fixed expressions to ask for clarification or repetition appropriate in formal and informal interactions Lr/L1.3a 1.3 Follow verbal instructions correctly for a given purpose Understand spoken instructions Respond to detail in instructions, especially through understanding prepositional phrases Use knowledge of a variety of sequence markers to help to understand a set of instructions, especially when the instructions are not sequenced chronologically, notice stressed words and use these to focus on the main points of the instructions Lr/L1.2c
+She isn't, is she?), including positive response markers (eg absolutely, exactly) Use these markers with appropriate intonation Notice the way speakers use stress and intonation to structure their narrative or explanation, and use this awareness to help own understanding Recognise the lexis that characterises different varieties and registers Match style and register in responses where appropriate Follow a narrative not presented in a linear fashion, or when the speaker digresses and then returns to the topic Be aware of turn-taking conventions, and apply these in a range of face-to-face situations in order to comment, or ask for clarification or repetition Lr/L1.1b Listen for grammatical detail Notice, when listening, key grammatical features appropriate for the level, eg continuous forms (such as present perfect continuous), conditional forms Notice features that affect meaning Lr/L1.2d Listen for phonological detail Know that many varieties of English have a stress-timed rhythm, and that there are a number of ways in which an unstressed vowel can be indicated, eg the schwa, elision Realise that identifying stress within a word can aid recognition of the word, and apply this understanding when listening Notice where stress varies in words of the same family Know that stress can vary in sentences, and recognise where a change of stress changes meaning Recognise how intonation, pitch and stress can indicate attitude, and notice instances of this Know that intonation and pitch can help to indicate the structure of oral discourse, eg in signalling a change of topic Use this knowledge when listening, to help to follow oral discourse Know that intonation has a grammatical function, eg in distinguishing between a question and a statement Use this knowledge to help with understanding Know that individual sounds can change significantly in connected speech, as a result of assimilation and elision, and notice instances of this Lr/L1.2e Use strategies to clarify and confirm understanding Be aware of turn-taking conventions and conventions related to interrupting Apply these conventions when confirming or querying understanding Use a range of fixed expressions to ask for clarification or repetition appropriate in formal and informal interactions Lr/L1.3a